Jim Humes

-Early life and legal career career
+Early life and legal career

 Born in Iowa, Humes earned his Bachelor of Arts degree from Illinois State University, before completing a Master of Social Science degree at the University of Colorado and a Juris Doctor degree at the University of Denver.

 Humes began his legal career as an associate at Jay Stuart Radetsky PC in 1983 before joining the office of the Colorado Attorney General in 1984.
 He briefly left the attorney general's office in 1986 to work in the private sector, before returning in 1987.
 In 1993, he moved to the California Department of Justice, serving in multiple positions over a 14-year career, including chief assistant of the civil division and senior assistant attorney general of the health, education and welfare section.

 In 2007, newly elected attorney general Jerry Brown appointed Humes chief deputy attorney general, where he led a staff of 5,300, including 1,100 lawyers.
 He held the position until Brown left the attorney general's office on his election to the governorship in January 2011.
 Humes followed Brown to the governor's office, serving as executive secretary for legal affairs, administration and policy.